Get a quote

 Business Meetings and Greetings

-It is important to understand that Iran is a religious country in which women and men do not have much to do with with one another in public.
-Physical contact between the sexes is completely unacceptable and it common practice for introductions and greetings to take place only between members of the same sex.
-Men kiss other men and women may hug or kiss other women at social events.
+It is important to understand that Iran is a religious country in which women and men do not have much to do with one another in public.
+Physical contact between the sexes is completely unacceptable, and it is common practice for introductions and greetings to take place only between members of the same sex.
+Men kiss other men, and women may hug or kiss other women at social events.
 A meeting on the street is more likely to merit a handshake.

-Types of acknowledgement and greeting depend upon whether or not those you are meeting are religious; your own sex and the business context.
-In the public sector, religious rules are observed while in the private sector there is more flexibility.
+Types of acknowledgement and greeting depend upon whether or not those you are meeting are religious, your own sex, and the business context.
+In the public sector, religious rules are observed, while in the private sector, there is more flexibility.
 Those who are religious either do not greet the other sex (as eye contact between men and women should not be made in public), or merely exchange a small bow.
-Rules are different for foreigners however.
-If you are unsure when meeting someone of the opposite sex, it is best to watch for what the other person does before extending your own hand for a handshake.
-This is especially true when foreign men meet women – if no handshake is offered simply nod your head and smile at the other person.
+Rules are different for foreigners, however.
+If you are unsure when meeting someone of the opposite sex, it is best to watch for what the other person does before extending your hand for a handshake.
+This is especially true when foreign men meet women – if no handshake is offered nod your head and smile at the other person.

 Communication Style

-There are a few things to note about Iranian communication styles that can help commuication and understanding flow freely between you and your business partners.
+There are a few things to note about Iranian communication styles that can help communication and understanding flow freely between you and your business partners.

-It is important that most Iranian’s separate their public and private identities.
-In the family, which is very close with several generations often living in one house, Iranians are free to be themselves.
+It is important that most Iranians separate their public and private identities.
+In a family that is very close, with several generations often living in one house, Iranians are free to be themselves.
 In public (zaher), however, it is understood one must conform to certain conventions.
-One of these conventions is called “Taarof”, simply a social code (involving both verbal and non-verbal communication) which emphasised humbleness and modesty.
+One of these conventions is called “Taarof”, simply a social code (involving both verbal and non-verbal communication) which emphasises humbleness and modesty.
 Gifts and compliments are always initially refused in adherence to this and this is expected as standard courtesy.
 This type of politeness also extends into business matters.
 Iranians are indirect in speech and unlikely to say no, or state what they really think in order to conform to these standards of politeness.
-As they get to know you however, Iranians will be more frank.
+As they get to know you, however, Iranians will be more frank.

 Iranians will make time to get to know you personally before doing business as they feel more comfortable when they are familiar with their business partners.
-This means your first meeting will probably involve little business and more getting-to-know-one-another chit-chat over tea and sweets.
+Your first meeting will probably involve little business and more getting-to-know-one-another chit-chat over tea and sweets.

-Initially, Iranians may seem formal and reserved at first but their famous warmth and hospitality will come with time and trust.
+Initially, Iranians may seem formal and reserved, but their famous warmth and hospitality will come with time and trust.

 The following points are important to remember when doing business in Iran: